EgosOwn/onionr/docs/whitepaper.md

 At its core, Onionr is merely a description for storing data in self-verifying packages ("blocks").
 These blocks can be encrypted to a user (or for one's self), encrypted symmetrically, or not at all.
 Blocks can be signed by their creator, but regardless, they are self-verifying due to being identified by a sha3-256 hash value; once a block is created, it cannot be modified.

 Onionr exchanges a list of blocks between all nodes.
-By default, all nodes download and share all other blocks, however this is configurable.
+By default, all nodes download and share all other blocks, however, this is configurable.
 Blocks do not rely on any particular order of receipt or transport mechanism.

 ## User IDs

 User IDs are simply Ed25519 public keys.
-They are represented in Base32 format, or encoded using the [PGP Word List](https://en.wikipedia.org/wiki/PGP_word_list).
+They are represented in Base32 format or encoded using the [PGP Word List](https://en.wikipedia.org/wiki/PGP_word_list).

 Public keys can be generated deterministically with a password using a key derivation function (Argon2id).
 This password can be shared between many users in order to share data anonymously among a group, using only 1 password.
 This is useful in some cases, but is risky, as if one user causes the key to be compromised and does not notify the group or revoke the key, there is no way to know.